Is Neem As Good As It Seems?!

 Pondering the benefits of my neem shampoo bar!

-5 of the Best Neem Oils for Hair Growth
+5 Best Neem Oils for Hair Growth

-1. Oleavine Theratree All Natural Neem Oil
+1. Oleavine Theratree Neem Oil

 Oleavine uses this mixture to get the maximum benefits from both the younger-farmed and longer-lived neem trees.
 Whether that makes a difference is anyone’s guess.